wteuber/git-status-tree/README.md

 untracked (?) or have been added (A), modified (M) or deleted (D).
 The colored output
 shows whether a file has been added/staged (green)(+) or not (red).
 The current status
 of each file is appended to it.

+See [CHANGELOG.md](CHANGELOG.md) for a list of changes between versions.
 ___
 ## Installation
 git-status-tree is available on [rubygems.org](https://rubygems.org/gems/git-status-tree).